How to Fix An Air Mattress Leak: Tips & Best Products for 2022

 Repair

-Unless your cat poked a hole in your air mattress (like mine did) a good tip is to check the bottom first, because this is where they’re usually located.
 Once it has been found, label it.
-This way you won’t lose it when you go in to fix it later.
-Imagine doing all that work only to be back at square one when the more difficult process begins!
+This way, you won’t lose it when you go in to fix it later.
+Imagine doing all that work only to return to square one when the more complex process begins!

-You may need to lightly and gently sandpaper the area where the leak is located depending on the texture of the air mattress.
+You may need to lightly and gently sandpaper the area where the leak is located, depending on the texture of the air mattress.
 Remember to be extra careful at this point.
 Honestly, it’s a good idea to be extra careful at every step of the repair process.

-The unfortunate thing with air mattresses is that they can be a little fragile.
+The unfortunate thing with air mattresses is that they can be fragile.
 This depends largely on the quality of the make and brand.
 However, even the most expensive air mattresses are not foolproof.

 Thankfully, many air mattresses come with repair kits.
 These can also be purchased by retailers such as Amazon at a fairly inexpensive cost.